 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl.
-ALBRAS operate smelting lines using center work pre-bake cell (CWPB) with point feeder system (FPB), ALBRAS started operation in 1985, historical date is available more than three years, the number of 960 existent pots are not foreseen to increase and historical figures evidence operational stability.
-B.2.
-Baseline Scenario Determination The choice of the baseline scenario will be validated with focus on whether the baseline is a likely scenario, and whether the methodology to define the baseline scenario has been followed in a complete and transparent manner.
+Final Concl. whether the methodology to define the baseline scenario has been followed in a complete and transparent manner.
 B.2.1.
-What is the baseline scenario? /1/ DR In accordance with AM0030, the baseline was defined during operational stability during the period of March 2004 and March 2005 when the ALBRAS reach 0.21 AE/potday.
+What is the baseline scenario? /1/ DR In accordance with AM0030 (version 01), the baseline was defined during operational stability during the period of March 2004 and March 2005 when the ALBRAS reach 0.21 AE/potday.
 This stability could be used to increase the Aluminium production by the increasing of electric current (until 182.5 kA) as evidenced on pilot tests carried out by ALBRAS.
-The emission coefficient calculations were transparently presented in spreadsheets submitted to and verified by DNV. ОК As a result the only feasible baseline is a continuation of the status quo , which meets current regulations.
+The emission coefficient calculations were transparently presented in spreadsheets submitted to and verified by DNV.
+As a result the only feasible baseline is a continuation of the status quo , which meets current regulations.
 Therefore, the continuation of the current situation can be selected as the baseline scenario.
-However,
+However, the identification of the baseline scenario is not clearly described in the section B.4 of the PDD.
+According to the methodology AM0030 (version 01), the project developer needs to use correctly the steps 1 and 2.
+Step 1 should contain a clear and brief description of each alternative scenario.
+DNV requests clarifications on these alternatives.
+In step 2, the project developer should use the steps 2 OK